IKEARiot/HtmlTableAsSpreadsheetSolution/Readme.md

 Limitations and caveats
 -----------------------
 First attempt at jQuery plug-in with some not-very-strong Javascript.
 HTML tables should be flat with consistent number of columns per row.
+Currently there is no way to specify generic formulae for all columns or rows, for example ["C","D"].
 Error-handling is a dream yet to be realised.
 Solution is in VS2012 but does not depend on it.

 Author
 ------